mountainMath/cancensus/README.md

 ## Currently available datasets

 **cancensus** can access Statistics Canada Census data for the 2006 Census, the 2011 Census and National Household Survey, as well as the latest available data from the 2016 Census.
-You can run `cancensus.list_datasets` to check what datasets are currently available for access through the CensusMapper API.
+You can run `list_census_datasets` to check what datasets are currently available for access through the CensusMapper API.
 Additional data for the 2016 Census will be included in Censusmapper within a day or two after public release by Statistics Canada.
 Statistics Canada maintains a release schedule for the Census 2016 Program which can be viewed on their [website](http://www12.statcan.gc.ca/census-recensement/2016/ref/release-dates-diffusion-eng.cfm).
 The next release is income data, which is scheduled for September 13, 2017.

 ## Picking regions and variables

 Census data contains thousands of different geographic regions as well as thousands of unique variables.
 An interactive tool is available at [CensusMapper API call generator](https://censusmapper.ca/api) to select regions and variables and generate code for the API call, for example:

 ```
-census_data <- cancensus.load(dataset='CA16', regions=list(CMA="59933"), vectors=c("v_CA16_408","v_CA16_409","v_CA16_410"), level='CSD', geo_format = "sf")
+census_data <- get_census(dataset='CA16', regions=list(CMA="59933"), vectors=c("v_CA16_408","v_CA16_409","v_CA16_410"), level='CSD', geo_format = "sf")

-# Additional options can viewed in documentation by entering ?cancensus.load() in your R console
+# Additional options can viewed in documentation by entering ?get_census() in your R console
 ```
 **cancensus** attempts to minimize bandwidth usage and download time by caching downloads.
 When attempting to download data that has previously been downloaded,  **cancensus** will instead access the locally cached equivalent.